pic

 Cases Covered

 Considering that @turbo isn't suitable for all operations, let's present two of its primary applications.
-The first one arises when iterations are completely independent of each other, making the execution order of iterations irrelevant.
+The first one arises when iterations are completely independent, making their execution order irrelevant.

-For instance, the following code snippet transforms each element of a vector via a polynomial function.
+For instance, the following code snippet applies a polynomial transformation to each element of a vector.

 x = rand(1_000_000)